a-morales/kwm/examples/README.md

     - ctrl+alt:
         - p: send window to previous screen
         - n: send window to next screen
+        - m: detach marked window and insert at the focused container

         - 1: send window to screen id 0
         - 2: send window to screen id 1